bitcoin/bitcoin/doc/bitcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `btchd.conf` and it is located in the Bitcoin data directory, but both the Bitcoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `qitcoin.conf` and it is located in the Bitcoin data directory, but both the Bitcoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `btchd.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `qitcoin.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\btchd\` | `C:\Users\username\AppData\Roaming\btchd\btchd.conf`
+Windows | `%APPDATA%\qitcoin\` | `C:\Users\username\AppData\Roaming\qitcoin\qitcoin.conf`
-Linux | `$HOME/.btchd/` | `/home/username/.btchd/btchd.conf`
+Linux | `$HOME/.qitcoin/` | `/home/username/.qitcoin/qitcoin.conf`
-macOS | `$HOME/Library/Application Support/btchd/` | `/Users/username/Library/Application Support/btchd/btchd.conf`
+macOS | `$HOME/Library/Application Support/qitcoin/` | `/Users/username/Library/Application Support/qitcoin/qitcoin.conf`

-You can find an example btchd.conf file in [share/examples/btchd.conf](../share/examples/btchd.conf).
+You can find an example qitcoin.conf file in [share/examples/qitcoin.conf](../share/examples/qitcoin.conf).